jrdnbrkfld/pp2-rock-paper-scissors/README.md

 * As a First Time user, I want to easily understand the main purpose of the site.
 * As a First Time user, I want to find ways to follow the creator of the site on multiple social media platforms.
 #### Returning Visitor Goals
-* As a Returning user, I want to be able to return to see if I can beat the computer.
+* As a Returning user, I want to be able to return to see if I can beat the computer again or for the first time.

 ## Design